-To get the uncertainty of the measured speed, make the steepest straight line that fits inside the error bars.
-The slope of this line corresponds to the lowest speed (remember we are graphing time vs. distance).
+To get the uncertainty of the measured velocity, make the steepest straight line that fits inside the error bars.
+The slope of this line corresponds to the lowest velocity (remember we are graphing time vs. distance).
 Now draw a line that has the least possible slope that fits inside the error bars.
-This corresponds to the greatest possible speed.
+This corresponds to the greatest possible velocity.

-Use these values to quote your average speed plus or minus the uncertainty.
+Use these values to quote your average velocity in dowels/s plus or minus the uncertainty.